Gribek/people/README.md

 ### General info
 The purpose of this project is to create a user database and then be able to obtain statistical information about the users via the command line interface.
 The program uses the randomuser API (https://randomuser.me/) as a source of data.
+ It also allows for the modification of initial data before storing them in the database.

 ### Technologies
 * Python 3.7.5